Sooyka/Sooyka/README.md

 - 👀 I’m interested in mathematics, music, language, physics and engineering
 - 🌱 I’m currently learning Nix
 - 💞️ I’m looking to collaborate on stuff similar to the one you will find below ;)
-- 📫 How to reach me: via matrix (matrix.org) as @sooyka:sooyka.xyz or via email as bartosz.sjka@protonmail.com
+- 📫 How to reach me: via matrix (matrix.org) as @sooyka:sooyka.net or via email as bartosz.sjka@protonmail.com

 <!---
 Sooyka/Sooyka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.